Amherst Land Trust

 Donation: A landowner may choose to donate a parcel of land to the Land Trust and take the full value (less any basis) as a tax-deductible contribution, or simply to remove the value of the land from their future estate.
 The Trow Mill lot in Mont Vernon is one example.
 (Note that the Land Trust must review any proposed land donation carefully and ascertain that its value meets the mission of the Land Trust.
 Donors should have their own legal and financial advisors review any such transaction.)

 The Land Trust can also accept a parcel or an easement paid for by a group of individuals, and the individuals can benefit from a tax deduction based on their donation.
 For example, if five neighbors chipped in to buy a piece of land in their neighborhood, their shares would not typically be tax deductible.
-If the same people donated the same funds to a nonprofit, they would be.
+If the same people donated the same funds to a nonprofit, the shares would be.

 Bargain sale: A landowner can choose to sell property to the Land Trust at a below-market price, as the Adams family did with what is now Joshua’s Park.
 With the correct documentation, the difference becomes a tax-deductible donation.